crashoverride777/swifty-ads/README.md

 https://cocoapods.org/app

 - Step 3: If you will use custom ads and your app/game is only in landscape mode add this code in your AppDelegate.
-The SKProductViewController only supports portrait and will crash if this is not on included for landscape only apps.
+The SKProductViewController now used for iOS only supports portrait and will crash if this is not on included for landscape only apps.

 ```swift
 func application(application: UIApplication, supportedInterfaceOrientationsForWindow window: UIWindow?) -> UIInterfaceOrientationMask {